Briquette: Use in China

 Throughout China, cylindrical briquettes, called "fēng wō méi" (beehive coal 蜂窩煤 / 蜂窝煤) or "Mei" (coal 煤) or "liàn tàn" (kneaded coal 練炭 / 练炭), are used in purpose-built cookers.

 The origin of "Mei" is "Rentan" (kneaded coal 練炭) of Japan.
 Rentan was invented in Japan in the 19th century, and spread to Manchukuo, Korea and China in the first half of the 20th century.
 There were many Rentan factories in Manchukuo and Pyongyang.
-Although Rentan went out of use in Japan after the 1970s, it is still popular in China and Vietnam ("than" coal).
+Although Rentan went out of use in Japan after the 1970s, it is still popular in China and Vietnam ("than tổ ong" coal).

 The cookers are simple, ceramic vessels with metal exteriors.
 Two types are made: the single, or triple briquette type, the latter holding the briquettes together side by side.
 These cookers can accommodate a double stack of cylinders.
 A small fire of tinder is started, upon which the cylinder(s) is placed.
 When a cylinder is spent, another cylinder is placed on top using special tongs, with the one below igniting it.
 The fire can be maintained by swapping spent cylinders for fresh ones, and retaining a still-glowing spent cylinder.

 Each cylinder lasts for over an hour.
 These cookers are used to cook, or simmer, pots of tea, eggs, soups, stews, etc.

 The cylinders are delivered, usually by cart, to businesses, and are very inexpensive.